aiglematth/cp3201_reverse/README.md

 ## Introduction

 In this blog post, we'll delve into the CP3501 engine, which serves as a control unit for a wideband microwave receiver called the SMR3522B.
+This equipment has been in existence since the 1990s.
 If you're interested in getting a hardware overview of these two pieces of equipment, you can check out these informative blog posts:

 - For details on the CP3501: http://rxcontrol.free.fr/Receivers/MACOM/CP3501/
 - To learn more about the SMR3522: http://rxcontrol.free.fr/Receivers/MACOM/SMR3522/